parisk/helot/README.md

 Sending personal emails to LOTS of people should not be a pain in the ass.
 Helot lets you send an email to a CSV list of recipients, based on a Markdown template.

+This project was developed entirely in my browser using [SourceLair](https://www.sourcelair.com).

 ## Installation

 To install Helot just run `npm install -g helot`.